Home Page > About the Florida Public Service Commission > Commissioners > Commissioner Art Graham

 He is a past chair of the North Florida Transportation Planning Organization and

-vice president of the Northeast Florida Regional Planning Association.
+vice president of the Northeast Florida Regional Council.
 He was President

 of ART Environmental Consulting Services from 2005 to 2009 and was a recovery engineer